-Does learning Photoshop makes you feel like digital photography is just so darn complicated?!
+Does learning Photoshop photo editing makes you feel like digital photography is just so darn complicated?!

 It happens to us all….and overwhelm sets in.
 Okay, it’s not that bad, otherwise, no one would be using it, right?

-So, if you’re into photography or in the field of design, you will almost certainly be familiar with one of Adobe’s famous pieces of software, “Adobe Photoshop.”
+So, if you’re into photography or in the field of design, you will almost certainly be familiar with one of Adobe’s famous photo editor “Adobe Photoshop.”

-As far as post processing is concerned, having a basic knowledge of photoshop can be of great help although if you have other software you use for post processing (e.g. Lightroom), at least you’ll understand some of the basics.
+As far as post processing/photo retouching is concerned, having photoshop basics knowledge can be of great help although if you have other software you use for post processing (e.g. Lightroom), at least you’ll understand some of the basics.

 Photoshop for Beginners – Why Even Use Photoshop?

 Do not misunderstand the usage of photoshop in photography.
-Using photoshop, one cannot convert a badly composed and shot image into a perfect and outstanding one.
+Even with applying amazing photoshop effects, one cannot convert a badly composed and shot image into a perfect and outstanding one.
 Sorry.

-When it comes to photography, photoshop should be used to post process your image to give it a pop – to make it look stunning; in other words, bring out the hidden details already existing in the file thereby converting a good photo into a great photo.
+When it comes to photography, what is photoshop should be used for is to post process your image to give it a pop – to make it look stunning; in other words, bring out the hidden details already existing in the file thereby converting a good photo into a great photo.

 On the other hand, if you’re into photo manipulation, then by using photoshop, you can create some amazing digital art using the various creative tools that the software provides.

-If you are new to photoshop or are planning to get your hands on Photoshop, the tips here will help you get started.
-All these basic adjustments are easily doable, and you will see quite a huge difference between the before and after images after post processing.
+All what included in this photoshop tutorial are easily doable, and you will see quite a huge difference between the before and after images after post processing.

 Make Photo Processing Easy with Layers